SophieDufrane/celebrateit-platform/README.md

 This project’s styles were checked using [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and the document passed with **no errors** and validates as **CSS level 3 + SVG**.

-Note: This validation applies to compiled global styles and linked stylesheets.
-Since the app is built with React and uses modular CSS (`*.module.css`), some scoped or dynamically applied styles (via JSX or Bootstrap classes) are not evaluated by the validator.
+> Note: Since the app is built with React and uses modular CSS (`*.module.css`), some scoped or dynamically applied styles (via JSX or Bootstrap classes) are not evaluated by the validator.
 These styles were reviewed manually for responsiveness, accessibility, and cross-browser compatibility.

 <details>
   <summary>CSS Validator Results</summary>